PyroGallol/odin-recipes/README.md

 Recipe Project

-The current project aims to create a new webpage containing a recipe
+The current project aims to create a new website containing recipes